KOEGlike/led-matrix-shield/README.md

 # led-matrix-shield
-this is a forarm band that has a led matrix
+this is a forearm band that has a led matrix